Designing a Hybrid Digital / Analog Quantum Physics Emulator as Open Hardware

 Let

 Then,

-The following graphs demonstrate the dependence of the error on the value of $h$.
+The following graph demonstrates the dependence of the error on the value of \(h\).

-Essentially, $h$ contributes to the uncertainty with a magnitude of $\pm 1$, except for in the region where $\Delta \rightarrow 0$.
-If $\Delta$ could be 0, which it cannot since $V_d$ cannot equal 0 volts, the error due to $h$ would be either 0 and -1.
+Essentially, \(h\) contributes to the uncertainty with a magnitude of \(\pm 1\), except for in the region where $\Delta$ → 0.
+If $\Delta$ could be 0, which it cannot since \(V_{d}\) cannot equal 0 volts, the error due to \(h\) would be either 0 or -1.

-Therefore, $\Delta$ is at worst $\pm |\overline{pT_d(a,b)}|$ for all values of $h$:
+Therefore, $\Delta$ is at worst \(\pm |\overline{pT_{d}(a,b)}|\) for all values of \(h\):

-The implication is that the maximum effect of $V_d$ is bounded by $x + \frac{1}{2}$. $\Delta$ may cause a discrepancy in the encoded value of $a$ proportional to the magnitude of $a$ itself.
+The implication is that the maximum effect of \(V_{d}\) is bounded by \(x + \frac{1}{2}\) . $\Delta$ may cause a discrepancy in the encoded value of \(a\) proportional to the magnitude of \(a\) itself.